First of all some science:

-Often, doctors will diagnose depression and prescribe antidepressant medication when anxiety is actually the root disorder.
-When they are presented with anxiety disorder symptoms they often prescribe anti-depressant drugs in order to eliminate the symptoms experienced.
-Sometimes doctors do this out of ignorance, sometimes due to time constraints or resources and other times because it's just the easiest route to follow.
+When presented with anxiety disorder symptoms, doctors often diagnose depression, prescribe anti-depressant drugs in order to subdue the symptoms.
+Sometimes doctors do this out of ignorance, sometimes due to time constraints or poor alternative resources and often because it's just the easiest route to follow.

-The sufferer then walks away with a diagnosis of depression and pills to reinforce the belief that they are in some way 'mentally ill'.
+The sufferer then walks away with a diagnosis of depression and pills which reinforce the false belief that they are in some way 'mentally ill'.
 This is counter productive and misleading, but, all too common.

 So why are depression and anxiety so different?